Solar Charging System for Electric Cars

 - Ford Mustang Mach E – 3.3 10 mi/kWh

-- Audi etron – 4.3kWh/10 mi
+- Audi Etron – 4.3kWh/10 mi

-- Rivian R1T(4.8 kWh/10 miles) 4.8 1 kWh/10 miles
+- Rivian R1T- 4.8 kWh/10 miles

-What is the best electric vehicle if you have Solar Panels
+What is the best Electric Vehicle if You have Solar Panels

-Other things to be aware of:
+There are other aspects to be aware of:

 Solar Panels and Solar Battery Storage for Your EV